Are You Eligible For a Dismissal Of Your MIP Case?

 Police MUST Respect Your Constitutional Rights

 Remember that police officers must respect your Constitutional Rights!
 You have the right to be secure from unreasonable searches and seizures.
 In order to stop you on the street and question you, the police must have “reasonable and articulable suspicion of wrongdoing”.
-Our office is currently fighting for the rights of several students who were stopped and questioned for having Pepsi bottles in their pockets.
 In addition, the police must respect your home and should not enter without a warrant.

 Your Right to Remain Silent